José Luis Bustamante y Rivero: Presidency

-During his first seven days as President, Bustamante restored press freedom and full civil rights and freed all political prisoners.
+During his first seven days as president, Bustamante restored press freedom and full civil rights and freed all political prisoners.
 He also purged the military, cancelled gambling licenses and took control of the expenditures of the national treasury.
 One of his important international agreements was to establish that Peruvian sovereignty extended 200 miles out to sea, a doctrine that was widely accepted in international law.
+A number of progressive reforms were also carried out during the course of his presidency.

 As president, Bustamante hoped to create a more democratic government by limiting the power of the military and the oligarchy.
 Conflict soon arose, however, between the president and Haya de la Torre.
 Without the support of the APRA party Bustamante found his presidency severely limited.